Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

     snow app run -i --database ip2location
 ```

-At the root of the project you cloned, and the CLI is going to create the application for you, using the files explained in the previous steps, as well as the other configuration files present in the project folder.
+At the root of the project, and the CLI is going to create the application for you, using the files explained in the previous steps, as well as the other configuration files present in the project folder.

 ### Creating example data